rncm-prism/prism-samplernn/README.md

 - TensorFlow 2
 - Librosa
+- Natsort
 - Pydub

 Note that Pydub is only required for the audio chunking script.

 ## Installation
 The simplest way to install is with [Anaconda](https://www.anaconda.com/distribution/).
-When you have that all set up create a new environment with:
+After running the installer for your platform, open a new terminal window or tab so that the `conda` package manager is available on your `PATH`.
+Then create a new environment with:

 `conda create -n prism-samplernn anaconda`

-We're naming the environment after the repo, but you can choose whatever name you like.
+We're naming the environment after the repository, but you can choose whatever name you like.
 Then activate it with:

 `conda activate prism-samplernn`